lidia-fg/Getting-Cleaning-Data-w3/CookBook.md

 # Introduction

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This is a code book that provides a clear and comprehensive description of the variables, data and transformations that will be done at the exercise

 ## Loading the data